TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Introduction/Index.rst

 very central element of the TYPO3 architecture.

-Almost all code examples used in this manual come either from the TYPO3 source code itself, from the extension  `example <https://github.com/TYPO3-Documentation/TYPO3CMS-Code-Examples>`__, or from extension `styleguide <https://github.com/TYPO3/styleguide>`__.
+Almost all code examples used in this manual come either from the TYPO3 source code itself, from the extension  `examples <https://github.com/TYPO3-Documentation/t3docs-examples>`__, or from extension `styleguide <https://github.com/TYPO3/styleguide>`__.
 Extension `styleguide` comes with a huge list of TCA examples and field combinations.
 Installing it locally in some test environment is a good idea since the extension is great as a "show-off" on what can be done with TCA.
 Even experienced developers